acorn-io/runtime/docs/docs/02-quickstart.md

 ./acorn
 ```

-*note*: On macOS systems, you will need to go to system preferences -> security & privacy -> General to allow the binary to run.
+> **Note**: On macOS systems, after extracting the binary from the tar file, you'll be prevented from running the binary from the command line because macOS cannot verify it.
+You can get it to run by finding the binary in the Finder app, right-clicking it, opening it with Terminal, and then following the prompts to allow a security exception for it to run.
+>
+> TODO: Fix this once we are able to [do code-signing](https://github.com/acorn-io/acorn/issues/46)
 ### Build/Run First Acorn

 Create a new `acorn.cue` in your working directory and add the following contents.